MAIF/shapash/docs/tutorials/tuto-plot03-features-importance.rst

 --------------------------------------

-Features importances sum and display the absolute contribution for one target modality. you can change this modality, selectig with label
+Features importances sum and display the absolute contribution for one target modality. you can change this modality, selecting with label
 parameter:

 xpl.plot.features_importance(label=‘Death’)